 Life-or-death situations can really bring out the best and worst in people.
 In today’s world of divisive rhetoric, the latest lightning strike is just a tweet away.
 Yet beyond humanity’s control, weather has a way of eroding every last sediment–or sentiment–of wishy-washy feelings away.
 A once-static autopilot deep within us immediately overrides our inner stationary fronts to rise or sink.
-Hopefully these are not the only times we come together for the right reasons, but it’s especially in these fight-or-flight moments, we find ourselves Rising Above the Storm.
+Hopefully these are not the only times we come together for the right reasons, but it’s especially in these fight-or-flight moments, we find ourselves in close circles, working together, Rising Above the Storm.

 — Kyle Hamstra (@KyleHamstra) August 30, 2015

 In just the last few weeks in North America alone, countless good souls are persevering through Hurricane Harvey, Hurricane Irma, and a Mexico City earthquake, all amidst the sixteenth anniversary of 9/11, and civil unrest and rioting.
 As I write, Hurricane Jose churns unpredictably out of traditional pattern, baffling meteorologists with unlikely meanders.
 Hurricane Maria just pounded Puerto Rico as a category 5, and the entire USA Southeastern seaboard is trusting their local meteorologists’ forecast that a high pressure system (see the blue H over North Carolina?) will chase the Hurricane Maria low pressure system away–way off our coast.
 I mean–even in our alphabet–the H chases the L, right?

 NC 5th gr weather unit is a whirlwind of info!
 High pressure chases Low pressure #HurricaneMaria away! #sci5E11 #sci5E12 #sci5E13 #ddestem pic.twitter.com/lbCJOXm5Kp